Aliases for ST14 Gene

 GeneCards Summary for ST14 Gene

-ST14 (Suppression Of Tumorigenicity 14 (Colon Carcinoma)) is a Protein Coding gene.
-Diseases associated with ST14 include ichthyosis-hypotrichosis syndrome and ichthyosis, congenital, autosomal recessive 11.
-Among its related pathways are MicroRNAs in cancer and TNF Signaling (sino).
+ST14 (Suppression Of Tumorigenicity 14) is a Protein Coding gene.
+Diseases associated with ST14 include Ichthyosis, Congenital, Autosomal Recessive 11 and Masa Syndrome.
+Among its related pathways are Adhesion and MicroRNAs in cancer.
 GO annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
-An important paralog of this gene is HPN.
+An important paralog of this gene is TMPRSS6.

 UniProtKB/Swiss-Prot for ST14 Gene